Exploring London’s financial history in the heart of the city

 We were not able to enter Hoare’s bank, but the security guard in the vestibule allowed us to peek through the glass window of the door leading to the main banking area.
 C. Hoare & Co. is the oldest bank in the U.K., founded in 1672 at the sign of the Golden Bottle in Cheapside.
 Cheap is not a word I’d associate with this bank today.
 Its customers are high-net worth individuals and families (usually defined as someone with more than US $1 million of investable assets), who have generally been recommended by other customers.
 The scene as we peeked through the window was straight from a Dickens novel.
 A large room with bank employees behind a long wooden counter and glass cages.
 In front of the counter, at a round table, a man sat reading a newspaper.
 I could not see all the details at the teller counters, but I would not have been surprised to see paper ledger books and inkwells.

-No security guards stopped us from entering the Bank of England Pub.
+No security guards stopped us from entering The Old Bank of England Pub.
 In the 16th and 17th century two taverns existed on this site.
 They were demolished in 1888 to make way for the Law Courts’ branch of the Bank of England.
-The tunnels beneath the building were allegedly used by Sweeney Todd for the bank lay between Todd’s barber shop and the pie shop of his mistress, Mrs. Lovett.
+The tunnels beneath the building were allegedly used by Sweeney Todd.
+They ran between Todd’s barber shop and the pie shop of his mistress, Mrs. Lovett.
 The story of Sweeney Todd first appeared in Victorian times.
 According to the story, Sweeney Todd butchered victims who were then cooked and sold in Mrs. Lovett’s pies.
 Although you can find a few articles online claiming Sweeney Todd actually existed, the story is generally considered a work of fiction.
-Today, the former bank is a Fuller’s pie pub.

 (By the way, if you want to see a lot of Bentleys and other expensive cars, you might want to walk through the parking lots at the Inns of the Court.)